hmzdot/blg222e-part2/Instructions.md

 * Test using the provided `.bat` and simulation files.
 * No partial credit; broken code gets **zero**.
 * Ask questions on the **Message Board**, not via email.

+I want you to implement @CPUSystem.v according to the task above.
+Part 4 mentioned in the task is the @ArithmeticLogicUnitSystem.v file that's already been implemented.

+Make sure the CPUSystem is passing the simulations in @CPUSystemSimulation.v  and @CPUSystemSimulation_Factorial.v and don't change the simulation files